Everything in Materialize is currently handled by the

 As this data streams in, all Differential workers receive updates and determine which––if any––of their dataflows should process this new data.
-This works because each Differential worker determines the partitions it’s responsible for; the isolation this self-election process provides prevents contention.
+This works because each Differential worker determines the partitions it’s responsible for; the isolation that this self-election process provides prevents contention.
 Phrased another way, you don’t have to worry about two workers both trying to process the same piece of data.

 The actual processing of Differential workers maintaining materialized views is also very interesting and one day we hope to explain it to you here.
 In the meantime, more curious readers can take the first step towards enlightenment themselves.

 Implicit in this design are a few key points:

 - State is all in totally volatile memory; if